knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 - OMG_empathy_extract_audio.py: a script used to extract an audio file (in .wav format) for all the videos of the dataset.

 - OMG_empathy_extract_faces.py: a script used to extract the faces (from both actors and subjects) for all the videos of the dataset.

 - calculateCCC.py: a script used to calculate the CCC of the output of a model and the validation set for both tracks.

+To calculate the CCC for both tracks, the script takes as arguments two folders: one with the validation .csv files and one with the model's .csv files.
+Be aware that the folders must contain the same amount of files and they must have he same file name - following the same structure as the annotations: Subject_X_Story_X.csv.
+Each file must contain a header ("valence") and each row of the file must be the valence output for each frame of the video.

 **How to participate**